-- Abstracts must be submitted electronically using the submission form link below after obtaining the approval of your faculty sponsor.
+- Abstracts must be submitted electronically using the submission form after obtaining the approval of your faculty sponsor.

 - Only the primary presenter should submit an abstract.
-Abstracts will not be accepted from advisors or from other students.
+Abstracts will not be accepted from advisors.

 - Please use Times New Roman 12 pt. font.

 - Abstract should be no more than 250 words (including title, etc.).